wongzit/wongzit.github.io/_posts/nmr-prediction-with-scaling-factors/2021-09-03-nmr-prediction-with-scaling-factors.md

 </p>

 # Apply scaling factor with py.NMR

 py.**NMR** is a Python program for applying scaling factors to computed shielding tensors.
-The first beta version is released on [GitHub](https://github.com/wongzit/pyNMR) now.
+The source code could be downloaded from [GitHub](https://github.com/wongzit/pyNMR) now.